- Need to Repair Poor Credit? – You’re Not Alone

 #3 Speak to Your Lenders and Get a Better Deal

 A lot of lenders are prepared to offer a helping hand if you fall behind on your repayments.

-To a lender it is obviously much better to receive back some of the debt, or receive it back over a longer time period, than it is to apply so much pressure that you file for bankruptcy and your debt is discharged and they potentially see nothing.
+To a lender, it is obviously much better to receive back some of the debt, or receive it back over a longer time period, than it is to apply so much pressure that you file for bankruptcy and your debt is discharged and they potentially see nothing.

 This means that your lender will often agree to a settlement deal or will negotiate with you.

-Here’s some suggestions that you might want to discuss with your lender if you’re struggling with your repayments:-
+Here are some suggestions that you might want to discuss with your lender if you’re struggling with your repayments:-

 - Ask your lender for lower monthly payments spread over a longer repayment period.
 This will help to alleviate any immediate financial pressure you’re under;